Archaeology of CAD

 Parametric methods for architectural and urban design started to make their way into academic research in the early 1970s.
 Under the advise of Charles Eastman, Chris Yessios theorized a system for urban design called CISP as part of his PhD in Computational Design at Carnegie Mellon University.
 CISP allowed a user to define a vocabulary of elements and a series of constraints, such as views and accessibility, to configure different urban conditions.
 The system attempts to semi-autonomously create design solutions that respect the constraints.
 Given that CISP was never implemented, this reconstruction works entirely from research reports and papers found in the CMU archives.

 Figure.
 “CISP” is a pioneering example of Computer-Aided urban design, proposed at Carnegie Mellon in the 1970s by Christos Yessios.
+Photo on top from installation at “At the Heart of the Work: The Electronic Computer at Carnegie Mellon.”
+Curated by Mary Catharine Johannsen.
+May 1-30, 2019.
 Daniel Cardoso Llach and Harshavardan Kedia

 daniel cardoso llach 2017 - all rights reserved